-Health and Wellbeing - A net surplus of £0.811m was brought about primarily due to savings on contracts procured during the year, including on substance misuse and health prevention services.
+Health & Wellbeing - A net surplus of £1.692m arose primarily due to savings on contracts procured during the year, including on substance misuse and health prevention services.
+In addition, there were also vacancy savings in the service, as well as additional grant funding made available to offset existing costs in the year.